 If you have children, guardians should be selected to care for them during their minority, a trust established for their benefit, and a trustee appointed to manage the assets and make distributions to your children as dictated by the trust.

 The extent of your plan depends upon your specific family and financial circumstance.
 We would be happy to assist you in the design and implementation of a plan that addresses your specific needs in an economical and efficient manner.

 40% estate tax rate

 That is not to say, however, that all Bypass Trusts should be eliminated, there are non-tax advantages to retaining it.
-For example, perhaps your existing revocable trust was designed to limit the use of funds by the surviving spouse, to provide management for the surviving spouse of trust assets, or to direct the disposition of assets upon the death of the surviving spouse.
+For example, perhaps your existing revocable trust was designed to limit the use of funds by the surviving spouse, to provide management and/or asset protection for the surviving spouse of trust assets, or to irrevocably direct the disposition of assets upon the death of the surviving spouse.
 For theses cases, the Bypass Trust may still be appropriate.
-Unfortunately for clients, Congress has looked kindly upon estate planners by making the decision not effectively dealt without an understanding of client motivations by the attorney, thus leading to our recommendation that most individuals should re-evaluate their plans.

-Having said that, if the only reason for establishing a Bypass Trust within your revocable trust is to reduce or eliminate estate tax, you may decide to simplify your trust, and the trust administration after the first death, by making the Bypass Trust effective only if elected by the surviving spouse after the death of the first to die.
+If the reason for establishing a Bypass Trust within your revocable trust is to reduce or eliminate estate tax, you may decide to simplify your trust, and the trust administration after the first death, by making the Bypass Trust effective only if elected by the surviving spouse after the death of the first to die.
 This is called a Disclaimer.
 Although simple, the procedure is very specific and proper legal documentation is critical, both in drafting the trust and in making a timely election (9 months after the date of death of the first spouse to die).

 The fact is, that although estate tax has been the factor that has primarily driven people to seek estate planning it has never been the sole or even primary benefit to planning.
 The myriad of other planning issues, as most that have gone through the process can attest, are often the real benefit to estate planning.